cvxopt/cvxopt/doc/source/spsolvers.rst

 Matrix Orderings
 ****************

-CVXOPT includes an interface to the AMD library for computing approximate minimum degree orderings of sparse matrices.
+kvxopt includes an interface to the AMD library for computing approximate minimum degree orderings of sparse matrices.

 .. seealso::